State of M&A Data Rooms — Q1 2026 Read the report →

 5. Be specific about what you want from them.
 Not "smart money."
 Say: hiring help for X, enterprise intros to Y, regulatory guidance for Z, follow-on leadership at Series A, etc.

-Why professional data rooms matter for Italian startup fundraising
+Why do professional data rooms matter for Italian startup fundraising?

 Italian startups need to present complex documentation—financial projections, regulatory compliance, partnership agreements, and market expansion plans—professionally to build investor confidence.